-One year we’d arranged to go out for a special Valentine’s meal, but M decided to first unblock the kitchen sink!
-He put on safety goggles (‘cos that’s the kind of guy he is!), poured a heavy duty drain cleaner down the plughole and pushed the plunger.
+One year we’d arranged to go out for a special Valentine’s meal, but Mark decided to first unblock the kitchen sink.
+He put on safety goggles (‘cos that’s the kind of guy he is), poured a heavy duty drain cleaner down the plughole and pushed the plunger.
 A second later, the drain cleaner shot out the overflow, through a gap in the side of his safety goggles and straight into his eye!!!

 Decades later, things haven’t improved much.
-A couple of years ago, we decided to celebrate Valentines Day with a take-away from our favourite Thai restaurant.
-We rang through the order using the numbers on the menu (as you do!)
+Last year, we decided to celebrate Valentines Day with a take-away from our favourite Thai restaurant.
+We rang through the order using the numbers on the menu (as you do).
 When the food arrived, we gleefully ripped open the containers…. to discover that the dishes were full of meat 🙁 It turns out that our menu was out of date and the dish numbers had changed!

 I dread to think what might happen this year.
 To be safe, I’m going to lie low!